Summary of Research for Fadi Aloul

 1. M-Stock: Efficient Stock Monitoring for Mobile Users

-F. Aloul, A. Sagahyroon, N. Salem, O. Al-Omar, S. Shehada
+F. Aloul, A. Sagahyroon, N. Salem, O. Al-Omar, S. Shehada, B. Al-Rawi

-Tracking objects using RFID
+Tracking Objects using RFID and WiFi

-1. Mobile RFID Tracking System
+2. Mobile RFID Tracking System

-A. Al-Ali, F. Aloul, A. Sagahyroon, N. Aji, A. AlZarouni, N. Fakhro
+A. Al-Ali, F. Aloul, N. Aji, A. AlZarouni, and N. Fakhro

 Sensor Networks